therab6it/cse15l-lab-reports/spongebob-cult.md

 }
 ```

-This is hands down the most cringe shit ive written ffs
+This is hands down the most cringe stuff ive written ffs